 Picture by Authority Dental under CC 2.0 license

-Metal fillings are also called amalgams or silver fillings.
-They are not nearly as common as resin ones, since they aren't aesthetically pleasing.
+Metal fillings, also called amalgams or silver fillings, are used to restore teeth.
+They are not nearly as common as resin ones, since they are not aesthetically pleasing.
 In addition, amalgam contains mercury, which many patients would prefer not to have in their mouths.
-Metal fillings also expand and contract more than composite ones, which causes teeth to fracture.
+Metal fillings also expand and contract more than composite fillings, which can cause teeth to fracture.
 Still, there are some cases when amalgams are a better treatment.

 Amalgam fillings do not use ultraviolet light to cure.
-When the dentist goes to place the filling, they will mix the metal components, which begins the hardening process.
-They'll have a short amount of time to place and shape the filling before the material becomes unmoldable.
+When the dentist places the filling, they will mix the metal components, which begins the hardening process.
+They will have a short amount of time to place and shape the filling before the material becomes unmoldable.

 What factors can affect eating after a filling?